Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 There were 30 water main breaks blamed on the cold in Detroit, according to City Water and Sewerage Department spokesman George Ellenwood.

-Detroit News, it says here.
+In a comment to the Detroit News, it says here.

-Last Friday, MSNBC, the Tucker Carlson show talking to his producer Willie Geist.
+Last Friday, MSNBC, the Tucker Carlson show, talking to his producer Willie Geist, they had this exchange about my Nobel Peace Prize nomination.

-Rush Limbaugh may not be the first person who comes to mind when you think of the Nobel Peace Prize, but to the people at the conservative public interest law firm, Landmark Legal Foundation, Rush is a regular Nelson Mandela.
+Rush Limbaugh may not be the first person who comes to mind when you think of the Nobel Peace Prize, but to the people at the conservative public interest law firm Landmark Legal Foundation, Rush is a regular Nelson Mandela.

-Landmark was nominated Limbaugh for the 2007 Nobel Prize, saying, quote, Rush Limbaugh is the foremost advocate for freedom and democracy in the world today.
+Landmark was nominated Limbaugh for the 2007 Nobel Prize, saying, Rush Limbaugh is the foremost advocate for freedom and democracy in the world today.

-This news, of course, sets up a Nobel smackdown for the ages between Limbaugh and Al Gore, whose nomination by a pair of Norwegian parliamentarians was announced yesterday.
+This news, of course, sets up a Nobel SmackDown for the ages between Limbaugh and Al Gore, whose nomination by a pair of Norwegian parliamentarians was announced yesterday.

-Look at that.
+Wow, look at that.

 Nose to nose.